AyikOzgur/customOS/customOS/boardRelatedNotes/bootingInRaspberryPi.md

 # Raspberry Pi Boot Process

 The Raspberry Pi's default bootloader can directly boot the kernel without requiring an additional bootloader like **U-Boot**.
-This simplifies the boot process and reduces boot time.

 ## Bootloader Files

 To boot successfully, the following essential bootloader binaries must be copied to the **boot partition (FAT32)**:

-- `bootcode.bin` – Bootloader responsible for initializing the system.
+- `bootcode.bin`
-- `fixup.dat` – Provides necessary firmware adjustments.
+- `fixup.dat`
-- `start.elf` – The GPU firmware that loads and starts the kernel.
+- `start.elf`

 ## Configuration Files